Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

     sudo apt install ./asl-parrot_1.10-1_amd64.deb

 NOTE: There may be a notice displayed that contains "permission denied."
 If this is just a notice it can safely be ignored.
+This is related to a known behavior of the `apt` command for manually-downloaded .db files.
+This is the notice message I see:

+    Notice: Download is performed unsandboxed as root as file '/home/admin/asl-parrot_1.10-1_amd64.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)

 ## Environment Variable Configuration